steadylearner/docker-examples/3. docker-compose/README.md

 2. [Read this if you find problem while you use ecs-cli](https://github.com/aws/amazon-ecs-cli/issues/627)

-The payload of 2. is you should use FARGATE instead of ec2.
-It will make **localhost:port** and **containername** work without problems in other containers.
+The payload of them are **you should use FARGATE instead of ec2** to connect containers in the same network.
+It will make **localhost:port** and **containername** work as it does in your local docker-compose environment.(It only works with awsvpc option when you deploy them to aws and FARGATE is specialized to work only with awsvpc.
+The documentations won't never tell you about it directly.)

-Use this command
+Use this command.

 ```console
 $ecs-cli compose up --launch-type FARGATE